Skip to content

 EDR platforms suit specific organizational profiles where internal management provides better alignment with business needs and capabilities:

-• Your IT team has available bandwidth: If your IT administrator can realistically dedicate 10-20 hours weekly to security operations without sacrificing other critical responsibilities like infrastructure management, user support, and project delivery, self-managed EDR becomes viable.
+Your IT team has available bandwidth: If your IT administrator can realistically dedicate 10-20 hours weekly to security operations without sacrificing other essential responsibilities like infrastructure management, user support, and project delivery, self-managed EDR becomes viable.
 This requires honest assessment of current workload and priorities.

-• Business hours coverage is acceptable: Some organizations with limited digital operations outside standard business hours, comprehensive offline backups, and tolerance for potential delayed incident detection may find business-hours-only monitoring adequate for their risk profile.
+Business hours coverage is acceptable: Some organizations with limited digital operations outside standard business hours, thorough offline backups, and tolerance for potential delayed incident detection may find business-hours-only monitoring adequate for their risk profile.

 EDR Readiness Assessment

-• Staff can dedicate 10-20 hours weekly to security monitoring without compromising other IT responsibilities
+• IT team has 15+ hours weekly available for security monitoring without compromising other responsibilities

-• Team has experience investigating security alerts and distinguishing genuine threats from false positives
+• Internal team has experience investigating security alerts and executing incident response

-• IT staff understands incident response procedures including containment, eradication, and recovery per NIST SP 800-61
+• Documented incident response procedures exist per NIST SP 800-61 guidelines

 When to Choose MDR (Managed Service)